joj-macho/Math-Science-Playground/perfect-numbers/README.md

 ## Description

+Perfect numbers are positive integers that are equal to the sum of their proper divisors.
+In other words, the sum of the divisors of a perfect number, excluding the number itself, is equal to the number.
+For example, the number 6 is a perfect number because the sum of its divisors (1 + 2 + 3 = 6) is equal to 6.

-The "Perfect Number Checker" is a Python program that allows users to check if a number is perfect and list perfect numbers within a range.
+This program, Perfect Number Checker, is a Python program that allows users to check if a number is perfect and list perfect numbers within a range.

 ## How it Works